 - Similarly, the first few English-dubbed episodes of Digimon Adventure (approximately, Episodes 1 to 13, according to this source) have a unique orchestral arrangement of the "Digimon Theme", initially used during Digivolution sequences and sparingly used during battle/fight sequences.

 - Be partial to Brave Heart.
 You will not regret it.
-It's the song that accompanies the Transformation Sequence in the Japanese version.
+It accompanies the Transformation Sequence in the Japanese version.
 Not so much because of the song itself, but because you will hear it so often that it will end up burned into your brain; it actually plays more often than the opening.

 - The instrumental version only played in episode 7 even tops it off.